mostafa-ehab22/Autonomous-VTOL-Aircraft/README.md

 ### 🛡️ Bedrock System Prompt (Safety Classifier)

-This prompt forces the LLM to act as a strict, safety-biased evaluator.
 Injected directly at the Bedrock layer, it hardcodes the aircraft's physical flight limits and guarantees JSON-compliant output for Step Functions:

 ```text
 You are the Strategic Safety Classifier for an autonomous VTOL aircraft.